-- The replacement for the Nikon NPL 352 in the FEMA US&R cache is the Nikon Nivo 5M - The function of the Nivo 5M is the same as the NPL 352 with the exception of the following: - Nivo 5M is smaller and lighter in weight than the NPL 352 - Under ideal conditions, the maximum measured distance is 900 ft for reflectorless mode. - A smaller battery is inserted into a battery box located on the side of the instrument. - There isonly one face (display/keyboard).
-The display and keyboard layout is the same as the NPL 530. - There is no level bubble.
-Instead, the electronic bubbles must be used to properly level the instrument.
-(The same type of circular bubbles (two) are located on the instrument.)
+Nikon Nivo 5M - Replacement Total Station for the NPL-352

+The Nivo 5M is very similar to the NPL-352 with the exception of the following:

+- The Nivo 5M is smaller and lighter than the NPL 352. - Under ideal conditions, the maximum measured distance is 900 ft for reflectorless mode. - The Nivo 5M uses two batteries, which allows for replacing batteries without turning the total station off. - There is only one face (display/keyboard).
+The display and keyboard layout is the same as the NPL-352. - There is no plate level bubble.
+Instead, the electronic bubbles must be used to fine level the instrument.
+There is still a circular level (bull's eye level) for initial leveling.